-Subject to Section III.E, each Participant's Executive Incentive Plan bonus for 2015 is (notwithstanding anything to the contrary above) subject to the limitations of this Section C. The intent of this Section C is to structure Executive Incentive Plan bonus opportunities to qualify as performance-based compensation within the meaning of Section 162(m) of the Code ("Section 162(m)").
+Subject to Section III.E, each Participant's Executive Incentive Plan bonus for 2016 is (notwithstanding anything to the contrary above) subject to the limitations of this Section C. The intent of this Section C is to structure Executive Incentive Plan bonus opportunities to qualify as performance-based compensation within the meaning of Section 162(m) of the Code ("Section 162(m)").
 Accordingly, this Plan will be construed and interpreted consistent with that intent.
 The Participants' Executive Incentive Plan bonus opportunities are structured as performance-based awards under Appendix A to the Yahoo!
 Inc. Stock Plan, as amended (the "Stock Plan").
 Any determination contemplated by this Plan for the applicable year will be made by the Compensation Committee, and no Executive Incentive Plan bonus may be paid unless and until the Compensation Committee certifies, by resolution or other appropriate action in writing, that the bonus is not more than the Participant's maximum bonus determined pursuant to this Section C and that any other material terms applicable to the bonus were in fact satisfied.

-The maximum aggregate bonus pool for 2015 under this Plan will equal 3% of Yahoo!
-Inc.'s Adjusted EBITDA for 2015 (the "Section 162(m) Bonus Pool Limit").
-The Compensation Committee established each Participant's maximum Executive Incentive Plan bonus for 2015 as follows (in each case expressed as a portion of the Section 162(m) Bonus Pool Limit for that year): Marissa A. Mayer-one-half; Ken Goldman-one-sixth; Ronald S. Bell-one-sixth; and David Filo-one-sixth.
-(For example, if the Compensation Committee allocated one-sixth of the Section 162(m) Bonus Pool Limit to a particular Participant, the Participant's maximum Executive Plan bonus will equal one-sixth of 3% of Yahoo!
-Inc.'s Adjusted EBITDA.)
-Notwithstanding the foregoing, in all cases each Participant's maximum Executive Incentive Plan bonus for 2015 will be subject to the limit of Section A.3 of the Stock Plan and any other maximum bonus amount established by the Compensation Committee for that Participant, in each case if lower than the amount determined pursuant to this Section C. The Compensation Committee has discretion to reduce (but not increase) the maximum amount of a Participant's bonus determined pursuant to this Section C. For purposes of clarity, if the Compensation Committee exercises its discretion to reduce the maximum amount of any Executive Incentive Plan bonus is otherwise not paid at the maximum amount), the amount of the difference may not be allocated to any other Participant.
+The maximum aggregate bonus pool for 2016 under this Plan will equal 3 percent of Yahoo!
+Inc.'s Adjusted EBITDA for 2016 (the "Section 162(m) Bonus Pool Limit").
+The Compensation Committee established each Participant's maximum Executive Incentive Plan bonus for 2016 as follows (in each case expressed as a portion of the Section 162(m) Bonus Pool Limit for that year): Marissa A. Mayer-seven-fifteenths (7/15); Ken Goldman-two-fifteenths (2/15); Ronald S. Bell-two-fifteenths (2/15); David Filo-two-fifteenths (2/15); and Lisa Utzschneider-two-fifteenths (2/15).
+(For example, if the Compensation Committee allocated two-fifteenths of the Section 162(m) Bonus Pool Limit to a particular Participant, the Participant's maximum Executive Incentive Plan bonus will equal two-fifteenths of 3 percent of Yahoo!
+Inc.'s Adjusted EBITDA, which is 0.4 percent of Yahoo's Adjusted EBITDA.)
+Notwithstanding the foregoing, in all cases each Participant's maximum Executive Incentive Plan bonus for 2016 will be subject to the limit of Section A.3 of the Stock Plan and any other maximum bonus amount established by the Compensation Committee for that Participant, in each case if lower than the amount determined pursuant to this Section C. The Compensation Committee has discretion to reduce (but not increase) the maximum amount of a Participant's bonus determined pursuant to this Section C. For purposes of clarity, if the Compensation Committee exercises its discretion to reduce the maximum amount of any Executive Incentive Plan bonus is otherwise not paid at the maximum amount), the amount of the difference may not be allocated to any other Participant.

-When calculating GAAP Revenue, Revenue ex-TAC, Adjusted EBITDA, and Mavens Revenue for purposes of determining actual performance for 2015, the Company's actual GAAP Revenue, Revenue ex-TAC, Adjusted EBITDA, and Mavens Revenue for such year shall be adjusted (without duplication) for the following items to the extent such items were not included in the Financial Plan for 2015:
+Adjustment Provisions.
+When calculating GAAP Revenue, Revenue ex-TAC, and Adjusted EBITDA for purposes of determining actual performance for 2016, the Company's actual GAAP Revenue, Revenue ex-TAC, and Adjusted EBITDA for such year shall be adjusted (without duplication) for the following items to the extent such items were not included in the Financial Plan for 2016: